ErrorNoInternet/sfs/README.md

 # SFS
 A simple virtual filesystem that can encrypt and decrypt files

-Don't forget to generate a new Fernet key using `generatekey` and place it in the `data.py` file!
+Don't forget to generate a new fernet key using `generatekey` and place it in the `data.py` file!

 ## Usage
 ```